arslanfarooq/first_app/README.md

 This is the first application for the *Ruby on Rails Tutorial* by [Michael Hartl](http://michaelhartl.com)

-My Heroku setup is at (http://fast-beyond-5656.herokuapp.com/)
+My Heroku application is at (http://fast-beyond-5656.herokuapp.com/)